joescii/sbt-jasmine-plugin/README.md

 ## Override jasmine version

 You can optionally provide a [webjar](http://www.webjars.org/) dependency to select your preferred jasmine version.
-In your `build.sbt` file:
+In your `project/plugin.sbt` file:

 ```scala
 // you can either use bower webjar...